SEN-RAD/animaps/README.md

 # Animaps
+* THE LIVE VERSION IS TEMPORARILY INACTIVE *
 This is a personal project and a work in progress.
 It's an app for animal lovers to find and add spots for animal watching.
 Backend here https://github.com/SEN-RAD/animaps-server